• Skip to primary navigation

 • December 02, 2021

-The Aspen Institute Germany holds its fourth annual AI Conference over the course of December 1-2, 2021.
-During the Aspen Berlin AI Conference, participants from across the world come together in a hybrid setting for discussion formats including keynotes, two-on-one conversations, panel discussions, and seminars.
+The Aspen Institute Germany held its fourth annual AI Conference over the course of December 1-2, 2021.
+During the Aspen Berlin AI Conference, participants from across the world came together in a hybrid setting for discussion formats including keynotes, two-on-one conversations, panel discussions, and seminars.

 Our agenda and all other information can be found on our event page.